NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

         The update failed because the node attributes changed in a way that is not supported

+.. autoclass:: cuda.cudart.cudaGraphInstantiateResult

+    .. autoattribute:: cuda.cudart.cudaGraphInstantiateResult.cudaGraphInstantiateSuccess

+        Instantiation succeeded

+    .. autoattribute:: cuda.cudart.cudaGraphInstantiateResult.cudaGraphInstantiateError

+        Instantiation failed for an unexpected reason which is described in the return value of the function

+    .. autoattribute:: cuda.cudart.cudaGraphInstantiateResult.cudaGraphInstantiateInvalidStructure

+        Instantiation failed due to invalid structure, such as cycles

+    .. autoattribute:: cuda.cudart.cudaGraphInstantiateResult.cudaGraphInstantiateNodeOperationNotSupported

+        Instantiation for device launch failed because the graph contained an unsupported operation

+    .. autoattribute:: cuda.cudart.cudaGraphInstantiateResult.cudaGraphInstantiateMultipleDevicesNotSupported

+        Instantiation for device launch failed due to the nodes belonging to different contexts

 .. autoclass:: cuda.cudart.cudaGetDriverEntryPointFlags

     .. autoattribute:: cuda.cudart.cudaGetDriverEntryPointFlags.cudaEnableDefault